-The governing body is the College’s accountable body.
+The governing board is the College’s accountable board.
 It is responsible for the conduct of the College, for promoting high standards and for the fostering and preservation of its Catholic ethos.

-The governing body aims to ensure that children attend an effective school which provides them with a good education and supports their well being.
+The governing board aims to ensure that children attend an effective school which provides them with a good education and supports their well being.

 Please follow the link to access the latest Governance Handbook which contains departmental advice outlining governors’ roles and duties.